Getting Started

 How do I optimize queries?

-• Use pagination with limit and offset
+• Use limit and offset for pagination

 Should I use caching?